-Empire Airlines has grown from small and humble roots to become the largest regional operator for FedEx, provider of passenger and cargo services for 'Ohana by Hawaiian and added Aerospace and Unmanned divisions.
-With more than 400 employees and 18 bases west of the Mississippi, Empire Airlines has a proud history and a promising future.
+Empire Airlines has grown from small and humble roots to become the largest regional operator for FedEx and has added Aerospace and Unmanned divisions.
+Empire Airlines has a proud history and a promising future.
 We would love for you to be a part of our story!careers

 2020: U.S. launch customer for ATR 72-600F

 Empire Airlines is the North America launch customer for the ATR 72-600F regional freighter.
 FedEx signed a contract for the purchase of 30 ATR 72-600F plus an option to purchase an additional 20.

 2015: Empire Airlines began passenger operations for 'Ohana by Hawaiian

 2014: FAA issued Empire Airlines passenger flying certification